P86/cheet-sheet/Cloud.md

 Microsoft Graph is set of REST API's and client libraries that Microsoft exposes to users that allow to access data in many Microsoft's services.

+### Secure Data
+One way of securing data is to store keys and other sensitive informations in deployment slot variables that can be read by appliaction lika an application configuration.

+Azure Key Vault is service specifically designed to keep secrets.
+You can keep secrets like keys, certificates, passwords.
+It generates ulr for each secret that it's store and those secrets can be obtained progamatically during application execution.
+Also Azure Kay Vault can be limited to specific virtual network.
+So only applications working in certain virtual networks can access secrets in given key vault.

+### Caching
+Azure basically offers two ways of caching redis cache and CDN (content delivery network) CDN is designed to provide static files audios, videos, css, js.
+It stores files on different server than web service, closer to end users.
+CDN is global service so it is not tied to any azure region.
+Redis is distrubuted cache that is mainly used on backend.
+Thanks to redis backend don't have to query database every time when data are needed it might keep this in redis and read it very quickly.
+Reids is in memory database so operations on redis are faster then operations on standard, peristed datbase.
+CDN endpoint is endpoint that will be used to access files.
+When CDN server don't contain requested file, then it will go to web app provided as source of files, load that file and store locally for later use.
+If file that is caches as been changed, you have to **purge** cdn server and allow it load new version of file from application.
+Other solution is put to version in file name.
+Then when file was changed, the version and name also are changed so it is completely different file for cdn server.
+Of course application have to use CDN url for files that have to be loaded from CDN.

 ### To excersise

 - Virtual machines: